Witiko/doctoral-thesis/main.md

 different initial weight distributions and I showed that up to 24\% of word analogy accuracy can depend on them.
 I also showed that simpler weight distributions suffered from numerical instability when the vector dimensionality $D$ was high.
-I suggest using either the square-root normal distribution $\mathcal{N}^{0.5}(0, \nicefrac{1}{3D^2})$ of @pinelis2018exp or the continuous uniform $\mathcal{U}(\pm\nicefrac{\sqrt\[4\]{3}}{\sqrt{D}})$, see also my follow-up work [@novotny2021when, Appendix A].
+I suggested using either the square-root normal distribution $\mathcal{N}^{0.5}(0, \nicefrac{1}{3D^2})$ of @pinelis2018exp or the continuous uniform $\mathcal{U}(\pm\nicefrac{\sqrt\[4\]{3}}{\sqrt{D}})$, see also my follow-up work [@novotny2021when, Appendix A].